Frequently Asked Questions

 Neuropsychological Testing, Consults, and Therapy Visits with Dr. Cook

 Touchstone does not accept insurance for visits with Dr. Cook.
+Itemized receipts are provided for insurance reimbursement requests.

 Academic Evaluation, IEP Consults, IEP Supports, Tutoring, Executive Function Consults